-SECTION II: Employment and Legal Administration SUBJECT: Business Ethics
+SUBJECT: Business Ethics

-- 9. Safeguard confidential information obtained during employment.
+- 8. Be polite, courteous, prompt and attentive to every person who calls or visits the Airport's offices and to each other.
+When a situation arises where the employee does not feel comfortable or capable of handling an issue from the public, the employee's supervisor should be contacted for assistance. - 9.
+Safeguard confidential information obtained during employment.
 In the course of work, employees may have access to confidential information regarding the Airport, its customers, elected officials or fellow employees.
 It is the employee's responsibility to protect and in no way reveal any such information, including to any media, unless it is necessary for the employee to do so in the performance of duties or required by law. - 10.
 Avoid situations that create an actual or potential conflict between the employee's personal interests and the interests of the Airport.
 A conflict of interest exists when the employee's loyalties or actions are divided between the Airport's interests and those of another, such as a political figure or vendor/supplier.
 Both the fact and the appearance of a conflict of interest should be avoided. - 11.
 During working hours, devote attention and energies to their jobs.
 Regular full-time employees may not hold another paid job without approval from the Executive Director.
 The Executive Director may provide written approval of the outside employment, either upon hire by the Airport or when an employee requests review of outside employment so long as the outside job will not interfere with the employee providing satisfactory performance of his/her job responsibilities for the Airport.
 Outside employment may present a conflict of interest and be prohibited if it has an actual or potential adverse impact on the Airport.
 If the outside employment is authorized, the Airport assumes no responsibility for it.
 The Airport will not provide workers' compensation coverage or any other benefit for injuries occurring from or arising out of outside employment.
 Authorization to engage in outside employment can be revoked at any time.